Kinki, Woven textiles and more

 - Kyoto

-Nishijin brocade (called Nishijin ori in Japanese) is woven silk produced in the northwestern part of Kyoto.
+Nishijin Textiles (called Nishijin-ori in Japanese) is woven silk produced in the northwestern part of Kyoto.
 Kamigyo ward and Kita ward cover this area of Kyoto today, but this area is called Nishijin.
-According to official rules, only the brocade…
+According to official rules, only the brocad…

 View more